oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ## ECMAScript language compliance

 GraalVM JavaScript implements JavaScript as prescribed in the ECMAScript (ECMA-262) specification.
-GraalVM JavaScript is compatible with the 2019 edition of ECMAScript (sometimes referred to as "version 10" or "ES10"), see [http://www.ecma-international.org/ecma-262/](http://www.ecma-international.org/ecma-262/).
+GraalVM JavaScript is compatible with the [ECMAScript 2019 specification](http://www.ecma-international.org/ecma-262/10.0/index.html) (sometimes referred to as "version 10" or "ES10").
-(Remark: at the time of writing of this document, ECMAScript 2019 had been finalized, but the specification document was not yet published.)
 Some features of the upcoming ECMAScript 2020 are already implemented and are available behind specific flags.
 Older versions starting from ECMAScript 5 can be enabled with a config flag.
 It is recommended to use a fixed ECMAScript version, with the most recent published ECMAScript 2019 specification being a reasonable target.